OpenBB-finance/OpenBB/website/content/cli/index.md

 />
 <NewReferenceCard
     title="Interactive Tables"
-    description="Understand how to sort, filter, hide columns, display more rows or export data on our tables" url="cli/interactive-tables"
+    description="Understand how to sort, filter, hide columns, display more rows or export data on our tables." url="cli/interactive-tables"
 />
 <NewReferenceCard
     title="Interactive Charts"
-    description="Explore how to overlay charts, change titles, draw lines, add text and much more on our charts" url="cli/interactive-charts"
+    description="Explore how to overlay charts, change titles, draw lines, add text and much more on our charts." url="cli/interactive-charts"
 />
 </ul>